-Engageli has integrated polls and quizzes into its platform without the need for a third-party tool.
+Engageli has integrated polls and quizzes in its platform without the need for a third-party tool.

 - Create polls and quizzes by copying and pasting Engageli Tags into your presentation.
-Share your screen with the slide or document containing your poll/quiz questions and activate it using the "Activate Tag" button. - Set a timer for your poll/quiz; lock the poll/quiz and share the results with the class live after all learners have responded. - View the response data after class and use it to grade learners or to assess comprehension of a particular topic.
+Share your screen with the slide or document containing your poll/quiz questions and activate it using the "Activate Tag" button. - Set a timer for your poll/quiz; lock the poll/quiz and share the results with the class live after all learners have responded. - View the response data after class and use it to grade learners or to assess comprehension of a particular topic. - Learners never have to leave the Engageli classroom and can click directly on their screen.